camunda/camunda-docs/docs/guides/getting-started/deploy-your-process-and-start-process-instance.md

 ![zeebe-modeler-deploy](./img/zeebe-modeler-deploy.png)

 In the deployment dialog, the connection information must now be specified: ClusterId, ClientId and ClientSecret.
-Click Deploy to **deploy** the workflow now.
+Click Deploy to **deploy** the workflow.
 Use the Play button from the navigation to **start a new instance**.

 </TabItem>
 </Tabs>